clartaq/cwiki/resources/private/md/Path_to_Release_0.1.0.md

 - ~~Implement full text search.~~ Done.
 - ~~Make contents of "All Users" and "All Tags" pages clickable links.~~ Done.
 - ~~Integrate Writing Markdown editor.~~ Done.
 Actually wrote a simple editor in ClojureScript.
-- ~~Rationalize CSS, particularly for code listings.~~ Done.
-Now needs to be done again.
+- ~~Rationalize CSS, particularly for code listings.~~ Done. ~~Now needs to be done again.~~ Done again.
+All CSS exists in one file.
+The "normal" view of wiki pages looks pretty close to the appearance in the editor preview pane.
 - ~~Test operation when installed on a server.~~ Done.
 - Complete documentation pages.